 "Don't you think I fuckin' know that?
 Just for once I wish it was me."

 He resigned himself to the likelihood of her complaining for the next hour or so, but he was wrong.
-Instead she rolled over and settled into a mood that made him think she was going to sleep.
+Instead she rolled over and settled into a mood making him think she was going to sleep.
 He lay there listening for five or ten minutes before dozing off.

 She woke him by coming back into the room.
 It was still dark out, and silent.
 He put the time between three and four.
 She moved around in the darkness, and he had to guess what she was doing until he heard the clink of ice in a glass.
 He was so surprised he rose up on an elbow.